stcmz/Mozo.Fwob/README.md

 // Get a specific index of a given string int index = fwobFile.GetString(str);

-// Append a string to the string table if not exist int index = fwobFile.AppendString(str);
+// Append a string to the back of the string table (duplicate allowed) int index = fwobFile.AppendString(str);

 // Check if a string is in the string table